msquare1998/SourceCodes-arxiv2310.04291/README.md

 # Source codes for ArXiv:2310.04291
 - Please make sure you have configed the [tensorcircuit](https://tensorcircuit.readthedocs.io/en/latest/) environment on your computer before running the codes.
-GPUs that supports CUDA are recommended.
+GPUs that support CUDA are recommended.

 - Codes/data for all algorithms/figures in the paper are available.